-Cash provided by operating activities during the first quarter of fiscal 2018 decreased by \$57.1 million to \$13.0 million from \$70.1 million in the first quarter of fiscal 2017.
-For both periods, our major source of cash from operations was merchandise sales and our primary outflow of cash for operations was for the payment of operational costs.
-The period over period decrease in cash flows from operations was primarily due to lower net income and the timing of credit card receivables settlements.
+Cash provided by operating activities during the first half of fiscal 2018 decreased by \$37.7 million to \$123.3 million from \$161.0 million in the first half of fiscal 2017.
+For both periods, our major source of cash from operations was merchandise sales and our primary outflow of cash from operations was for the payment of operational costs.
+The period over period decrease in cash flows from operations was primarily due to lower net income.